MapSurferNET/MapSurfer.NET-Docs/usermanual/datasources/vector/mongodb.md

 ## Introduction

-MongoDB is a popular document-oriented (NoSQL) database system.
+[MongoDB](http://www.mongodb.org/) is a popular document-oriented (NoSQL) database system.
+Among other features, MongoDB provides a possibility to handle geospatial information.
+For more details, see [Geospatial Indexes and Queries](http://docs.mongodb.org/manual/applications/geospatial-indexes/).

 ## Configuration